How New Construction Hurts Wildlife Habitat

 - Create a wildlife habitat in your own backyard!
 Put out shelter, water & food for the birds.
 Remember when we wrote about the owls and orioles?
 They are a great reminder of who we are trying to protect.

 - Go organic!
-Use organic fertilizers and natural disease and insect control whenever possible, including beneficial insects.
+Use organic fertilizers and natural disease and insect controls whenever possible, including beneficial insects.
 We understand that to be 100% organic is not always easy, but when you can, go organic.

 - Plant native and adapted trees, shrubs and perennials.
 Here is a list of trees and shrubs that attract birds.